roytmanpiccoli/huggingface_hub/README.md

 )
 ```

-For details in the [upload guide](https://huggingface.co/docs/huggingface_hub/en/guides/upload).
+See more details in the [upload guide](https://huggingface.co/docs/huggingface_hub/en/guides/upload).

-## Integrating to the Hub.
+## Integrating with the Hub

-We're partnering with cool open source ML libraries to provide free model hosting and versioning.
+We're partnering with cool open-source ML libraries to provide free model hosting and versioning.
 You can find the existing integrations [here](https://huggingface.co/docs/hub/libraries).

 The advantages are: